khuedoan/dotfiles/README.md

 Not available in minimal installation.
 You can update by running `./install.sh --minimal` again.

+The following `dotfiles `command is an alias to [manage dotfiles using git bare](https://news.ycombinator.com/item?id=11070797)

 Make change to the dotfiles to suit your needs, then use `dotfiles` command instead of `git` for version control

 For example: